villanelle3/villanelle3/README.md

 <!---
-- 🔭 I’m currently studying Engineering at Federal University of Pernambuco (UFPE).
+- 🔭 I am a recent graduate majoring in  Engineering at Federal University of Pernambuco (UFPE).
-- 🌱 I’m looking foward to become a Fullstack Developer
+- 🌱 I’m looking forward to becoming a Fullstack Developer
-- 🤔 I love solving problems, physics and math.
+- 🤔 I love solving problems, physics, and math.
 - 💬 Interested in computer modeling and numerical simulation.
 - 👯 Also very interested in Data Science.
 - ⚡ Technology is also a big passion